This Charming Beach Town in Portugal Has Dolphin Cruises, National Park Beaches, and Legendary Fried Seafood

 Photo courtesy of Charity De Souza

-The beaches of Setúbal are legendary, with white sands, turquoise waters, and a laid-back vibe.
-Spend your days relaxing, swimming, or snorkeling in these stunning spots:
+The beaches of Setúbal rival some of the most picturesque coastlines in the Algarve, with white sands, turquoise waters, and a laid-back vibe.
+Spend your days relaxing, swimming, or snorkeling in these popular spots:

-• Figueirinha Beach: A family favorite with shallow waters, plenty of amenities, and calm seas for kids.
+• Figueirinha Beach: A family favorite with shallow waters, plenty of amenities, and calm waters for little ones who want to make a splash.

-• Galapinhos Beach: Once voted the “Best European Beach,” it’s ideal for those seeking crystal-clear waters and a peaceful atmosphere.
-Access involves a short downhill trail.
+• Galapinhos Beach: Once voted the “Best European Beach,” you’ll find crystal-clear waters.
+Note that access here involves trekking down a short downhill trail.

-• Galapos Beach: A snorkeler’s paradise with white sand and calm waters.
+• Galapos Beach: If you want to get in the water, this beach is a snorkeler’s paradise with white sand and a picture-perfect setting.

 historic city center in Setubal, Portugal